redexp/backbone-dom-view/README.md

     }
 });
 ```
-If value is function it means css class should be initialized once only on view creation.
+If value is function it means css class should be initialized once on view creation.
 ```javascript
 Backbone.DOMView.extend({
     template: {